pixelooz/hinder-db/README.md

 **Level-4 (Leaf):** Stores about 91,125,000 pages × 100 rows = 9.1 Billion Records.

 So, to find a specific user out of 9 billion, the database only traverses 4 levels.
-Because the Root and Level 2 pages are almost always hot in the Buffer Pool's cache, a primary key lookup for 1 in 9 billion rows requires only 1 or 2 physical disk reads and that too with binary search, given its an index search - I compared it a while ago, but the index lookup takes about 40-60µs on a 500k row dataset.
+Because the Root and Level 2 pages are almost always hot in the Buffer Pool's cache, a primary key lookup for 1 in 9 billion rows requires only 1 or 2 physical disk reads.

+Furthermore because the leaf pages utilize binary search, and the structure is a B+Tree, an index lookup lookup takes about 40-60µs on a
+500k row dataset.
 Not too bad for a project database.

 ## Why I Built This